neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 )
 ```

-The Task assigned to this agent is very straightforward.
+And this is the task assigned to the agent.

 ```python
 arduino_uploading_task = Task(